giaaaacomo/APi-reg/README.md

 ___
 1. [Elastic Stack Alignment](https://imagej.net/plugins/elastic-alignment-and-montage)
    >*results:* failure
-   >*elapsed time:*  (MSI)
+   >*elapsed time:* 12h (MSI)

-   Subdivides the images into meshes of triangles; tries to connect the vertices simulating a spring-like deformation
+   Subdivides the images into meshes of triangles; tries to connect the vertices simulating a spring-like deformation, then tries to match the content of the triangles and the vertices.
+   Despite a lot of customizability, after 12 hours of processing the output that ESA gave us was a stack of 202 black images

 3. [Descriptor-based series registration]
    >*results:* failure
    >*elapsed time:*